WildFoxStudio/clow/README.md

 - `freelist` Basically a non fixed size slab allocator with internal linked list tracking of free memory.
 - `gpalloc` General purpose allocator with external linked list tracking of free memory with alignment in mind.
+- `slice` Index based slice allocator with binary search and coalescence tracking of free slices.

 ### Usage